Human Resources – Recruitment FormsView All

 - The Role and Responsibilities of State Specialists

-- For academic & staff positions, use Hiring Request Form.
+- For academic & staff positions, use the Hiring Request Form (XLSX).

 - For tenure-eligible positions and NTT positions in a school or college, coordinate with representatives of the appropriate school or college.

 - Submit hiring form with job description to [email protected].

 - HR will email hiring form to appropriate Fiscal Portfolio team to: